Walking Impressions Project

 LEACH POTTERY AND THE SENSORY TRUST ARE COLLABORATING WITH PEOPLE LIVING WITH DEMENTIA IN THE ST IVES AREA ON AN INNOVATIVE ARTS AND WELLBEING PROJECT

 The Leach Pottery and Sensory Trust are collaborating with people living with dementia in the St Ives area on an innovative arts and wellbeing project.
 Walking Impressions is a creative project involving walking in the Cornish landscape and using nature as inspiration for a new ceramic artwork.
-Starting in August of this year, participants with dementia and their carers will meet for weekly walks and studio sessions that will culminate in a collaborative artwork made from low relief pottery tiles.
+Starting in August 2016, participants with dementia and their carers meet for weekly walks and studio sessions.

 Walking Impressions is part of the Sensory Trust’s ‘Creative Spaces in the Community’ project through which people with dementia and their carers from around Cornwall meet regularly to take part in walking, fishing, gardening and woodland craft activities, enabling them to get outdoors and engage with nature, enhancing their physical and mental wellbeing and reducing isolation and loneliness.

 Leach Learning and Participation Officer and accomplished potter Jackie Clark will be guiding the Walking Impressions participants in the use of ceramics, exploring the connection between landscape, nature and memories and using natural materials to make tools and to imprint into clay.

 The project is an exciting new departure for the Leach Pottery team enabling us, through our collaboration with the Sensory Trust, to gain expertise in working with people with dementia and extend their educational offer to a new audience.

-The project will be documented by film maker Richard Liddicott.
-The film will enable the participants to share their experiences and art work with a wider audience and demonstrate the benefits of getting outdoors, engaging with nature and being creative.
-The final collaborative artwork will be exhibited at the Leach Pottery from 9th to 20th November 2016, with all participants coming together to celebrate their work.
+The pilot project was documented by film maker Richard Liddicott.
+The film enabled the first participants to share their experiences and art work with a wider audience and demonstrate the benefits of getting outdoors, engaging with nature and being creative.
+A collaborative artwork was exhibited at the Leach Pottery from 9th to 20th November 2016, with all participants coming together to celebrate their work.